Old Town Scottsdale Real Estate Market Report — August 2026

 ▶Get Funded at 75BizLoans.com◀Methodology & Sources

-Coverage area: Old Town Scottsdale Real Estate across three ZIP codes (85251, 85250, 85257) covering the Entertainment District, Arts District, 5th Avenue Shopping District, Brown & Stetson District, Scottsdale Fashion Square corridor, Scottsdale Waterfront, Indian Bend pocket, and the SkySong corridor.
+Coverage area: Old Town Scottsdale Real Estate across 3 ZIP codes (85251, 85250, 85257) covering the Entertainment District, Arts District, 5th Avenue Shopping District, Brown & Stetson District, Scottsdale Fashion Square corridor, Scottsdale Waterfront, Indian Bend pocket, and the SkySong corridor.

 How We Compile This Old Town Scottsdale AZ Market Report